meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 **Speed**: 40 feet
 **Special**: grab(jaws)
 ###Support ability
-**Pack Attack** Your strikes deal an additional 1d4 piercing damage so long as it is threatened by your Warg Companion.
+**Pack Attack** Your strikes deal an additional 1d4 piercing damage so long as your target is threatened by your Warg Companion.
+If your animal companion is mature, this damage increases to 2d4.
+If your animal companion is nimble or savage, this damage increases by 2 or 3 respectively.

 ### Advanced Maneuver